asemshaath/500-leetcode-challenge/README.md

 # 500 Leetcode Challenge
 ## Overview
 This is a repo where I'm going to share my journey of solving 500 leetcode problems.
-#### Note: I sloved around 136 problems since the time creating this repo but I will redo them and post every problem I do to this repo.
+#### Note: I solved around 136 problems since the time creating this repo but I will redo them and post every problem I do to this repo.
 Do not ask me why I focused on the easy problems lol
 ![alt text](pictures/image.png)